MaggieDaisy/Easy_Skincare/README.md

 - Inspiration for this project was the walkthrough full e-commerce project "Boutique Ado" created by CI
 - I would like to thank:
     - Code Institute tutors for creating inspiring content for the course and support during learning process,
-    - Slack Community, students and leaders, for being available and helpful every single time when needed,
+    - Slack Community, students and leaders, for being available and very helpful every single time when needed,
-    - someone ,,,,,,,,,,,,,,,,,,,,,,,,,,,,
     - and last but not least my mentor Sandeep Aggarwal for his guidance, patience, and effort during the development process